PraxisLabs/hosting_reserve/README.md

 A: We just use the hosting\_saas settings.
 See Hosting -> SaaS.

+Q: **It's not working!**

+A: That's not a question.
+There are many things that can go wrong here.
+Make sure you configured hosting\_saas and you have some way to create requests.
+Check the variables with drush vget hosting\_reserve.

+In particular, the hosting\_reserve\_next\_clone\_id variable may need to be changed if you manually created some clones.

+If you think you've found an actual bug, please open an issue in the GitHub queue.

 Q: **Can I just use this module without configuring it?**

 A: Pretty much.
 It will use the hosting\_saas settings, so you'll still need to configure that first.